-Diagnosing and treating metabolic diseases early can improve a child’s quality of life.
-The Washington State Department of Health screens newborns for these diseases.
-We work with them to provide any follow-up genetic testing and care that newborns need.
+Early diagnosis and treatment for biochemical genetic diseases can improve a person’s quality of life.
+The Washington State Department of Health screens newborns for some of these diseases.
+We work with them to provide any follow-up genetic testing and care that newborns may need.

 Conditions We Treat

-Hundreds of genetic disorders relate to metabolism.
+There are hundreds of genetic disorders related to metabolism.
 Six kinds are shown below.
 We treat these and other conditions.

 Many building blocks of the body, such as proteins, fats and other molecules, need to have sugars attached to them to work properly.
 Individuals with congenital disorders of glycosylation (CDG) cannot attach these sugars or sugar chains properly.
 Children or adults with CDG may have problems with growth and learning, and the disorder may affect many parts of the body, including the brain, nerves, muscles, liver and immune system.
 Examples of CDGs include PMM2-CDG, ALG1-CDG, PIGT-CDG and MPI-CDG.
 Additionally, individuals may also have NGLY1-CDDG, a disorder where the body has trouble taking off sugar chains from some proteins.

 These disorders are due to a buildup of complex sugars within small sections inside cells.
 These sections are called lysosomes.
 The buildup makes the cells swell and become damaged so they do not work normally.
 All lysosomal storage disorders (LSDs) affect different body systems and cause different symptoms.
 Some LSDs can be treated.
-Examples of LSDs are Gaucher disease, Hunter syndrome (MPS II), glycogen storage disease type II (Pompe disease) and Tay-Sachs disease.
+Examples of LSDs are Gaucher disease, Pompe disease, all types of mucopolysaccharidosis (MPS), Fabry disease and Tay-Sachs disease.

 Children with these disorders cannot properly use protein for energy.
 This can cause toxic acids to build up in their bodies.
 They may then have problems with growth, learning and overall health.
 Medicines and special diets can treat many of these disorders.
 Examples of organic acid disorders are propionic acidemia (PA), methylmalonic acidemia (MMA) and glutaric acidemia types I and II.

 Children with these disorders cannot use protein properly for energy.
 This can cause toxic by-products to build up in their bodies.
 The buildup can lead to problems with growth, learning and overall health.
 Medicines and special diets can treat many of these disorders.
-Examples of urea cycle disorders are ornithine transcarbamylase (OTC) deficiency, argininosuccinic aciduria and citrullinemia.
+Examples of urea cycle disorders are ornithine transcarbamylase (OTC) deficiency, arginase deficiency and citrullinemia.